Arctodus: Arctodus simus

-By the Late Pleistocene, Arctodus simus was present in most physiographic regions of the Nearctic realm.
+Official artwork for National Fossil Day 2026, featuring an Arctodus simus family and pawprints in White Sands National Park.

 Evolving from the smaller A. pristinus in the early Irvingtonian faunal stage, Arctodus simus has been recovered from a comparatively small number of finds in relation to other large carnivorans, with the species suggested to have lived in low population densities.
-Sometimes referred to as the bulldog bear, or great short-faced bear, Matheus argues that unlike other Nearctic carnivorans, A. simus did not appear to have an ecological equivalent ("super-huge bear") in the Palearctic realm.
+Sometimes referred to as the bulldog bear, short-faced cave bear, or great short-faced bear, Matheus argues that unlike other Nearctic carnivorans, A. simus did not appear to have an ecological equivalent ("super-huge bear") in the Palearctic realm.

-Arctodus simus was initially restricted to the western United States during the Irvingtonian.
-However, in the Rancholabrean faunal stage, A. simus expanded its range across the Nearctic realm of North America, inhabiting a variety of climatic conditions and environments.
+Irvingtonian age specimens of Arctodus simus have currently only been recovered from the United States (west of the Mississippi River).
+However, in the following Rancholabrean faunal stage, A. simus expanded its range across the Nearctic realm of North America, inhabiting a variety of climatic conditions and environments.
 A 2009 study examining megafaunal extinctions in Northern America noted 12 records (<40,000 BP) of Arctodus simus from the Intermontane Plateaus, 7 from the Pacific Mountain System, 6 each from the Interior Plains and Interior Highlands, 3 each from the Atlantic Plains and Rocky Mountain System, and 1 from the Appalachian Highlands.
+Huge individuals from Alaska to Florida suggest that the late Rancholabrean may have contained the largest known individuals of A. simus.

 North American Cordillera

-The western United States seems to represent a cradle of evolution for Arctodus simus.
-The earliest confirmed finds of A. simus are from California, most famously being from the Irvington type locality, which are at least 780,000 years old.
-Other Irvingtonian age sites from the Pacific Mountain System come from California, such as Elsinore, Fairmead, and Murrieta.
-Older yet disputed remains come from El Casco (1.4Mya), while potential records from the Intermontane Plateaus of eastern California (Anza-Borrego Desert and Victorville) may be as old as 2Mya.
+The western United States seems to represent a cradle of evolution for Arctodus simus, with the earliest known finds being recovered from the early Irvingtonian faunal stage of the Pacific Mountain System (California, Oregon), with potential records from the Pacific Mountain System and Intermontane Plateaus of southern California possibly being from the late Blancan faunal stage.

 Thereafter in the Rancholabrean faunal stage, A. simus was relatively plentiful in western North America, with over 50% of specimens from the western contiguous United States (<40,000 BP).
 Arctodus simus was integral to what has been referred to as the Camelops fauna, or alternatively Camelops/"Navahoceros" fauna, a faunal province centered in western North America.
 The Camelops fauna was also characterized by shrub-ox, prairie dogs, dwarf pronghorns, Shasta ground sloths, and American lions.
 The diverse flora of the Camelops faunal province included montane conifers and oak parklands, shrub and grassland that stretched across the North American Cordillera south of Canada, to the Valley of Mexico.
 This faunal province supported a variety of large grazing and browsing mammals.